refractionPOINT/lce_doc/docs/dr.md

 Detection & Response rules automate actions based on the real-time events streaming into LimaCharlie.
 Each rule has two YAML descriptors: one that describes what to detect, and another that describes how to respond.

+## A Basic Rule

-Here's a basic rule that will detect a DNS request to `example.com` and respond by reporting it in your organization.
+Here's a rule that detect DNS requests to `example.com` and responds by reporting them within the organization with a category name `DNS Hit example.com`.

 ```yaml
 # Detection